Indonesia: Sulawesi - July 2010

 The Lembeh Monsters Gallery

-I let you discover below my small selection of pretty monsters...
-I brought back more than a thousand underwater pictures of these five days of diving in Lembeh Strait!
+I let you discover below my small selection of beautiful monsters...
+I brought back more than a thousand underwater pictures from these five days of diving in the Lembeh Strait!

 And I was particularly spoiled: among the rarities encountered, the blue-ringed octopus, the little blue ring octopuselusive and poisonous; a few small pegasus and others Rhinopias... connoisseurs will appreciate.